carlosperate/awesome-microbit/README.md

 ### 🐦 Ada

 - [Ada for micro:bit Getting Started](https://blog.adacore.com/ada-for-microbit-part-1-getting-started) -  How to setup an Ada development environment for the micro:bit.
+- [Ada Drivers](https://github.com/AdaCore/Ada_Drivers_Library/tree/master/examples/MicroBit) - Drivers for the micro:bit on-board components and instruction on how to setup the Ada development environment.

 ### 🚩 Other Languages